adnguyen/Circadian_rhythm_runs_seasonal_timing/Research_Plan.md

 	* Circadian rhythms should postively match the ability to exit diapause and diapause depth.
 		* Amplitude or Tau  to rep circ rhythm, but data could be messy, consider area under curve?
 	*
-2. Parasitoids shift their activity patterns alongside their host of different Rhagoletis faces.
+2. Parasitoids shift their activity patterns alongside their host Rhagoletis race.
 	* positive relationship in Tau, or amplitude

 ### Experimental approach :